Query42/sa_imp_utils/README.md

     filter out posts by Adbot, so those shouldn't affect the results.
 Shouldn't be necessary for the trophy scanning functionality (unless the paywall is up...)
-  - If you do enter your credentials, be aware that when the utilities scan a thread for the first time, they will mark it as read for your account.
-You can avoid this by manually putting a page to start from for a given thread into your `config.ini` file like so:
-    [3991238]
-    page = 336
-    last_post = 0
-  - If you are logged in, the utilities will attempt to set your last read post to where it was prior to running them.
-They will not be able to do this if for some reason your last read post on the forums is before the page set as the first page in the config file (for instance, if your last read post is on page 50 and the utilities start reading from page 60, they will mark the whole thread read because they will not know where to reset)
+  - If you are logged in, the utilities will attempt to set your last read post in a given thread to where it was prior to running them.
+There's no way to mark a thread as completely unread, so if it was previously unread it will mark the first post as last read.

 ---